-Changes to the investment objective and policy will normally require approval by Shareholders at an EGM if the change alters the nature or risk profile of the scheme, or on giving 60 days' notice to Shareholders where these do not alter the nature or risk profile of the scheme.
-In exceptional circumstances, changes may be made to the investment objective and policy with no minimum period of notice where these are for clarification purposes only.
-In all cases, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the OEIC Regulations and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.
+Changes to the Investment Objective and Policy will normally require approval by Shareholders at an extraordinary general meeting if the change alters the nature or risk profile of the Company, or on giving 60 days' notice to Shareholders where the changes do not alter the nature or risk profile of the Company.
+In exceptional circumstances, changes may be made to the Investment Objective and Policy of the Company with no minimum period of notice where these are for clarification purposes only.
+In all cases, changes may only be made to the Investment Objective and Policy following notification to the FCA pursuant to the Act and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.